Become a volunteer at one of our Chilliwack health services.

 - PATH (Geriatric) Unit tea service and visiting program: Serve tea and cookies to patients while providing a friendly companionship visit.

-Community volunteers contribute by providing social and emotional support in patient or residential care areas:
+Community volunteers contribute by providing social and emotional support in patient or long term care areas:

 - Emergency: Enhance communication and provide comfort and support to patients, families and visitors in the Emergency Department.